 In the spring of 1945, Anglo American Troops broke the Gothic Line, a huge defensive wall that split Italy into two parts.
 This fortification crosses Central Italy from the town of La Spezia on the Tyrrhenian Sea to Rimini on the Adriatic Sea.

-The news that the Nazis were retreating and almost defeated gave more power to the Partisan and to the National Liberation Committee for Northern Italy (CLNAI).
+The news that the Nazis were retreating and almost defeated gave more power to the Partisans and the National Liberation Committee for Northern Italy (CLNAI).

 On 25 April 1945, the CLNAI through the voice of his head, Mr. Sandro Pertini, made an important announcement via radio.